Asinus12/SocketSerial/README.md

 ## Errors and Other ##
 - runable with port numbers from 2000 to 65535
+- server_multi can serve multiple slaves, otherwise there is no difference from server
 - if you get ERROR on binding: address already in use change the port number
 - you can run server and connect to it with web browser with url localhost:51717
 - You have to have USB-RS232 usb plugged in (with RX and TX connected) for program to fully work